stappersg/ferron-website/src/content/docs/configuration.md

   - Base URL, which web server will send requests to for forwarded authentication.
 HTTP and HTTPS URLs are supported.
 Default: None
 - **forwardedAuthCopyHeaders** (_Array&lt;String&gt;_; _fauth_ module; Ferron 1.0.0-beta2 and newer)
   - A list of response headers that will be copied from the forwarded authentication server response to the original request.
 Default: None
+- **enableLoadBalancerHealthCheck** (_u32_; _rproxy_ module; Ferron 1.0.0-beta3 and newer)
+  - Option to enable passive health checks for the load balancer.
+If the connection by the load balancer fails, the load balancer notes the failed connection, and if there are too many of them, the load balancer temporarily marks the backend server as "bad" and will not choose the backend server.
+Default: `false`
+- **loadBalancerHealthCheckMaximumFails** (_u32_; _rproxy_ module; Ferron 1.0.0-beta3 and newer)
+  - Maximum reported failed connections, before a backend server is marked as "bad" and not chosen by the load balancer.
+Default: `3`

+## Server configuration includes

+Server configuration includes can be specified in the `include` section in the server configuration (at the same level as `global` and `host` would have).
+The `include` section is a list of glob patterns that match the configuration file names to be merged.

 ## Example configuration